Emily Greenwood: Career

 Greenwood held a junior research fellowship at St Catharine's College, Cambridge, from 2000 until 2002.
-She was a lecturer in Greek at the University of St Andrews from 2002 to 2008, and joined the Classics Department at Yale in 2009, where she is Professor of Classics.
-She was appointed as John M. Musser Professor of Classics in October 2020.
+She was a lecturer in Greek at the University of St Andrews from 2002 to 2008, and joined the Classics Department at Yale in 2009, where she was Professor of Classics and John M. Musser Professor of Classics from October 2020.

 She received the Runciman Award in 2011 for her book Afro-Greeks: Dialogues Between Anglophone Caribbean Literature and Classics in the 20th Century (Oxford University Press, 2010).

 Greenwood gave the Yale College Keynote Address on 29 August 2017 with the talk "The University we Build".
 In 2018 she gave the Clack lecture at the Classical Association of the Atlantic States annual meeting, "Speaking Bones: Classical Philology in Black Experimental Writing".
 At the same conference, a panel was organised in honour of her work.
 In 2019 she gave the inaugural lecture of the University of Texas at Austin Distinguished Visiting Lecture Series, “Narrative and Social Justice", speaking on “Philology and Reparation: Resisting Anti-Human Errors in ‘Great’ Books”.
 She is a general editor of the Cambridge University Press series 'Classics after Antiquity'.

 In 2022 Greenwood was hired by Harvard in a joint professorship between the Department of Comparative Literature and Department of the Classics.
+In 2023 she was elected as an Honorary Fellow of Downing College, Cambridge.